SpineEventEngine/BuildSpeed/README.md

 If the speed tests require additional configuration, e.g. configuring the tested plugins, add a file called `build-speed.gradle.kts` to the root of the project.
 This script plugin will be applied to the `BuildSpeed` project.

+## The journal file

+This repository stores the `journal.log` file and updates it upon each `build`.
+This file contains info about the past builds, the speed of the task execution, the versions of Spine dependencies, the username (for specifying the machine which ran the build).

+The journal file should be kept in the Git repository.
+If this repo is included as a submodule into another repo and needs updating, the journal file should be preserved in its local form, so that less relevant build history doesn't overwrite the local build history.